-What is Always-On display on iPhone 14 Pro?
+What is Always-On display on iPhone 15 or 14 Pro?

 The combination of ProMotion technology and Low Power Mode uses improved technology to dim the entire Lock Screen.
 Always-On display also uses multiple coprocessors integrated into the A16 Bionic to refresh the display using minimal power.